 Traditionally, the next burial in the cave is that of Abraham himself, who at the age of 175 years was buried by his son Isaac.
 The third burial was that of Isaac, by his two sons Esau and Jacob.
 Isaac died when he was 180 years old.
 Isaac’s wife Rebecca was also buried in Machpelah.
 Rachel, Jacob’s wife was buried near Bethlehem where she died in childbirth, while Jacob’s wife Leah was buried in Machpelah.

 Jacob died at the age of 147 years.
 And, in the final chapter of Genesis, Joseph had his physicians embalm his father Jacob, before they removed him from Egypt to be buried in the cave of the field of Machpelah.
 (Some information gathered from the Jewish Virtual Library)

 Jesus, too, when dead, was laid in a tomb, but He didn’t stay there!
-He arose, making the way for our resurrection and eternal life for all who put their faith in Him Matthew 27:5-6.
+He arose, making the way for the resurrection and eternal life to all who put their faith in Him Matthew 27:5-6.
 Okay, that was a bit of a rabbit trail, but I hope you found some value in it.

 Return To Eve

 So, we’re going to visit a site where Jesus is plainly seen in the life of Abraham.
 First, we need to return to Eve (see From Eve to Mary), and God’s Word through her.
 Genesis 3:15: I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”